This tutorial explains how to adjust fill and outline parameters of Font Engine text.

 No fill - The interior of each character is empty, so the lettering consists only of outlines.

-Plain fill - Default plain fill is Fill 1, but different fill patterns can be selected by user in Parameters dialog box.
+Plain fill - The default plain fill is Fill 1, but different fill patterns can be selected by the user in the Parameters dialog box.

 Auto Column - Characters are filled by columns of satin stitches.

-Motif fill - Characters are filled with simple stitch forming some motif instead of dense parallel stitches.
+Motif fill - Characters are filled with simple stitches forming a motif instead of dense parallel stitches.

 Outline options: